 We have always thought of diamonds to be white and sparking.
 However, the diamonds are available in many colors, such as black, pink, red, yellow, and blue.
 In nature, the color appears in a blue diamond because of the trace of a special element titled boron.
 Hydrogen is also known to cause grayish-blue color in diamonds, while nitrogen causes the yellow color in diamonds.
 In their turn, greenish-blue diamonds have been found to contain nitrogen impurities and are therefore said to be responsible for the color of the diamond.

 As a rule, it is said that pink diamonds are the most expensive as they are extremely rare, but what about the Blue Diamond Price?
 In a recent report of the FCRF (Fancy Color Research Foundation), it turned out that blue diamonds are reaching a peak in diamond prices, which is surprisingly high.
 But why are blue diamonds so expensive?
 Well, they are very rare to be found in nature, especially the ones very intense in color.

 Blue diamonds are also said to be rare and, therefore, quite expensive – though not as much as pink diamonds.
 In fact, blue diamonds are so rare that only a few jewelers had an opportunity to see one.
 A natural blue diamond is expensive and very rare.
 Thus, some new methods were used to create intensely colored diamonds like fancy blue ones.
 However, the percentage of successful creation is very small; therefore, the price of a blue diamond is still high.

 Find out the average blue diamond prices at the end of this article or drop an inquiry to receive today’s blue diamond prices.

-Grading Of Blue Diamond
+Grading Of Blue Diamonds